 If this is of interest to you, let’s schedule a time that suits you and we can talk more about what you’re looking for in a new home and get you settled in!

-There’s no denying it: open houses are more time-intensive than some other marketing strategies.
+There’s no denying it: open houses are more time-intensive than other marketing strategies.

-You have to sit at the seller’s house for at least a few hours and cross your fingers that potential buyers actually show up.
-Beyond that, you have to advertise the open house and make sure people know that it’s happening.
+You have to sit at the seller’s house for at least a few hours and cross your fingers that potential buyers show up.
+Beyond that, you have to advertise the open house and ensure people know it’s happening.

 So if you’re going to run an open house, you might as well do it right.
 If you do, you can get attendees and generate lots of leads for your business.

-And you can use the above 10 open house ideas to get the most bang for your buck.
+And you can use the above 12 real estate open house ideas to get the most bang for your buck.

-But enough from us — what strategies do you use to make sure your open house is a winner?
+But enough from us — what strategies do you use to ensure your open house is a winner?
 Let us know in the comments!